Family Law

 The Allegheny County DRS Process

 Spousal support and APL matters in Allegheny County are handled through the Domestic Relations Section of the Court of Common Pleas.
-The process follows a defined sequence, and the conference officer’s recommendation carries real weight even though it is not the last word if timely challenged.
+The process follows a defined sequence, and the conference officer’s recommendation carries real weight even if timely challenged.

 The process begins with a complaint filed at the DRS.
 Both parties are scheduled for a support conference before a conference officer rather than a judge.
 Each side should bring documentation of income, including pay stubs, tax returns, business records, and other relevant financial materials.
 The conference officer applies the statutory formula and issues a recommended support order.
 That recommendation becomes effective immediately unless either party files exceptions within 20 days.
 Exceptions are filed with the Court of Common Pleas Family Division and trigger a de novo hearing before a judge.
 If no exceptions are filed, the recommendation becomes the order of court.
-Missing the 20 day deadline usually means the order stands unless later modified based on changed circumstances.
+Missing the 20-day deadline closes options that are expensive and difficult to reopen.

 How Pennsylvania Courts Decide Post Divorce Alimony